francium/microurl/README.md

 Use
 ---
-Note these are \*nix instructions, usage windows may be different.
+Note these are \*nix instructions, usage on Windows may be different.
 Using a
 \*nix system is *highly* recommended to avoid any undue frustration.

     $ FLASK_APP=urlshort.py flask run